Ashikaga Ujinohime: Life

 In 1590, Toyotomi Hideyoshi initiated a campaign to eliminate the Hōjō clan, the last obstacle for Japan to be unified under the name of Hideyoshi.
-The Toyotomi clan wins in the siege of Odawara and the Hōjō clan has been banished, Ujimasa is ordered to commit seppuku along with his brother Hōjō Ujiteru.
+The Toyotomi clan won the siege of Odawara and the Hōjō clan was banished.
+Ujimasa was ordered to commit seppuku along with his brother Hōjō Ujiteru.
 The area was awarded to Tokugawa Ieyasu after the defeat of the Hōjō at the siege of Odawara.

 After this in the same year, Ujinohime was moved to Kōnosu Palace in currently Ibaraki Prefecture and she became the owner of the palace.
 In 1591 Toyotomi Hideyoshi ordered her married to Ashikaga Kunitomo.
 When Kunitomo died in 1593, she was then married to his younger brother Ashikaga Yoriuji (Later known as Kitsuregawa Yoriuji) and give birth to a son.
 The marriage between Ujinohime and Yoriuji began the formation of a new clan, the Kitsuregawa clan.
 Yoriuji received a new domain, but Ujinohime declined to change domain.
 So she continued commanding the Konosu palace and Yoriuji went to another castle.

 She and Yoriuji ran the Kitsuregawa clan until the day of her death on June 6, 1620.
 The clan Ujinohime founded prospered for years and became a fudai daimyo in the Edo period.